 Look that that wood, isn’t it amazing?

 Once we had all the wood cut, we laid it out the the width we wanted it.
 We wanted them to be the standard countertop depth, which is 24 inches deep.
 We added glue to the sides of each piece of wood, using a paint brush to brush it on evenly to cover the whole side of the wood and secured them to each other.

 Using the paint brush makes the application less messy, and you will have less glue to wipe off after clamping them together.

 After they were all glued together, we used metal and plastic clamps to hold the wood together for at least 24 hours.
 This gave the glue a chance to cure and set properly.
 Be sure to wipe the excess glue off the wood.
 This will make sanding and smoothing out the wood much easier.

 Sanding the butcher block countertops:

 Now, this is where the hard work comes in.
 I used a belt sander to do this.
 Using a rough grit sandpaper…I used a 60 grit, I began sanding the wooden countertops, going with the grain of the wood.
 You do not want to go against the wood grain, since this will cause gouges and roughen the wood up instead of smoothing it down.

 You want to use the rougher sandpaper first so that it will get excess glue and the roughest edge off the wood.

 Once you have gone over the whole countertop, making sure that you are keeping the sander level, you can move on to a less rough sandpaper, like an 80 grit.

 You will repeat this process until the wood becomes more smooth.
-You will want to change out the grit of your sandpaper getting more fine as you go.
+Occasionally, you will want to change out the grit of your sandpaper getting more fine as you go.
 You will want to use a fine grit sandpaper last, so that it will give it a soft smooth finish to the butcher block countertops.